-Continue trip to Wanagiri Hidden Hills located the highlands of Wanagiri and Munduk village, Sukasada district, Buleleng regency.
+Continue the trip to Wanagiri Hidden Hills located in the highlands of Wanagiri and Munduk village, Sukasada district, Buleleng regency.

 This place has a charm of beauty that is able to make anyone who saw him feel hypnotized and fell in love.

 Wanagiri Hidden Hill is punctuated by a series of whimsical vantage points over Lake Tambingan and Lake Buyan.